exabrial/speakeasy/README.md

 * Be opinionated about key sizes for the user
 * Make it easy to the right thing, difficult to the wrong thing
 * Get rid of the checked exception mess in the JCE
+* Use the type system to check for bugs the JCE does not allow you to do

 ## Not Goals

-* Invent own crypto
+* Invent or implement own crypto.
+That sort of fun will be in another project
 * Support MD5, SHA1, RSA < 2048, Non-NIST Elliptic Curves, but maybe Ed25519s
-* Implement algorithms... for now
 * < JDK 1.8 support (Using a dated JDK and concerned about security, really?)
+* Side channel attacks.
+Hire a crypto expert instead

+## Currently Supported Algs

+* ECDSA
+* SHA256, SHA384, SHA512
+* AES128
+* HMAC-SHA256

 ## Compatibility